Interlisp/medley/README.md

 * BUILDING.md -- instructions on how to make your own loadups
 * clos -- early implementation of Common Lisp Object System
 * CLTL2 -- files submitted to bring Medley up to the conformance to "Common Lisp, the Language" 2nd edition.
-Not enough to conform to the ANSII standard lisp.
+Not enough to conform to the ANSI standard lisp.
-* Dockerfile -- used when building Docker containers with Medley
-* docs -- Documentation files (in TEdit format PDFs or online help; look [here](https://github.com/Interlisp/medley/Documentation)
+* docs -- Documentation files (in TEdit format, PDFs, or online help; look [here](https://github.com/Interlisp/medley/Documentation))
 * fonts -- raster fonts (or font widths) in various resolutions for display, postscript, interpress, press formats
 * greetfiles -- various configuration setups
 * internal -- These _were_ internal to Venue